DataStax-Academy/zdm-scenario-katapod/step8.md

 <div class="step-title">Phase 3: enable asynchronous dual reads</div>

-_Goal: putting Target to test by having the ZDM proxy forward all read requests to it as well._
+_🎯 Goal: putting Target to test by having the ZDM proxy forward all read requests to it as well._

 So far, the ZDM proxy has duplicated only the _write_ statements,